cucumber/cucumber-rails/README.md

 Cucumber-Rails brings Cucumber to Rails 6.1, 7.x, and 8.x.

+**NB: Rails 6.1 is no longer directly supported in modern versions of ruby.
+This will soon be discontinued in our support**

 ## Installation

 Before you can use the generator, add the gem to your project's Gemfile as follows: